Sripaad/Bridgestone-Project/UI-UX/Readme.md

-# THis is where the ui/ux code exists
+# This is where the ui/ux code exists
+@ravishankar please update the code